5 Reasons to Worry About Next Week

 Schnitzer blames weaker market conditions for the squeezed segment operating margins that were lower than it was expecting as selling prices began to fall in the latter half of the quarter.

 Why the long face, short-seller?

 These companies have seen better days.
 The market has rewarded many of these stocks with reasonable gains over the past year, but they still haven't earned those upticks.
 Lower earnings translates into higher earnings multiples, and nobody wants to see that happen.

 The good news here is that Wall Street already expects these companies to deliver shrinking bottom lines.
 In other words, the bad news is already baked into the shares.

 The more I think about it, the less worried I become.

-At the time this article was published The Motley Fool owns shares of JPMorgan Chase.
-Motley Fool newsletter services have recommended buying shares of Automatic Data Processing.
+At the time this article was published Motley Fool newsletter services have recommended buying shares of International Speedway.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.Longtime Fool contributor Rick Munarriz calls them as he sees them.
 He does not own shares in any of the stocks in this story.
 Rick is also part of the Rule Breakers newsletter research team, seeking out tomorrow's ultimate growth stocks a day early.